 If you’re interested, you can check out my PhD proposal here.

-- Submesoscale (and smaller) fluid dynamics, especially ocean convection
+- (Sub)mesoscale fluid dynamics, especially w/r/t convection

 - The Sea Around Us by Rachel Carson